saintmac/vyte-api-v2-doc/docs/guides/create-and-manage-booking-pages.md

 # Create and manage booking pages

-You should now be able to access the API with your API key, but if you aren't, read our [Getting started guide](../guides/getting-started.md).
+You should now be able to access the API with your API key, but if you aren't, read our [Get started guide](../guides/getting-started.md).

 Let's see how you can use Vyte API to automate your scheduling workflow.